 Bluegrass was only the beginning.

 Athens, Georgia’s Grassland String Band began their journey at a bluegrass jam, when singer and multi-instrumentalist Michael Lesousky wowed vocalist and banjo player Jody Daniels with his talent.
 The two of them decided to make music together, and GSB was born.
-A few years later, they’ve grown into a multi-generational six-piece band (spanning in age from 26 to 61) that boasts members with master’s degrees in classical organ and guitar and a jazz-folk-pop and bluegrass influenced, improvisational live performance style; and a lead singer who’d sound as at home fronting a soul band as he does backed by a fiddle.
+A few years later, they’d grown into a multi-generational six-piece band (spanning in age from 26 to 61) that boasts members with master’s degrees in classical organ and guitar and a jazz-folk-pop and bluegrass influenced, improvisational live performance style; and a lead singer whose sound was as at home fronting a soul band as when he was backed by a fiddle.

 You would never have put together a band like this using a formula.

 Before the Feast, GSB’s debut album released in the summer of 2014, presented a survey of what Amerigrass had to offer.
 Opener “Clara” is all boisterous vocal interplay and fine string-pickin’, a glimpse into the group’s palpable chemistry and virtuosic musicianship.
 A few tracks later, Lesousky’s impressive pipes take center stage on the love song, “Neil Young” as the backing band mellows into a supporting role that could almost be called stripped-down by comparison if it wasn’t so rich with sound.
 In a live performance released as their 2nd album recorded from the EOP Red Clay Music Foundry (Duluth, Ga) the band began incorporating new material, like “Boom Boom,” in which Daniels takes center stage.
 Clearly having one hell of a good time, he leads the band through a soulful number about the need “to kick down the door, children!” over Kevin Fleming’s bluesy, electric guitar.
 Clearly the band was in control of its unique sound and headed to success.
 Shows during that time included a performance at the Ted, the Atlanta Braves former stadium.